iter8-tools/docs/docs/user-guide/abn/extension.md

 # Using new resource types

 Like progressive release, A/B/n tests use the Iter8 `release` chart.
 Extending this chart for a new resource type is similar to [extending it for progressive release](../progressive-release/extension.md).
-The key difference in in the definition of the [routemap](../routemap.md).
+The key difference is in the definition of the [routemap](../routemap.md).
 We briefly describe how to extend the chart for an [Knative](https://knative.dev/docs/) application.

 ## Example (Knative Service)